 Metro is governed by a board of 5 mayoral appointments approved by Omaha City Council and the Douglas County Board of Commissioners.
 Metro is funded through a combination of tax and fare revenue, federal and state funding, and contract agreements for service areas outside the Omaha city limits with a total operating budget of approximately $29.8 million.
 The majority of Metro’s operating expenses are covered by tax revenue with bus fares making up a small portion of their funds.
 Capital projects are funded by local and federal grants as well as through funding from local business partners.

 Metro ridership surpassed 4 million riders in 2012 and the city’s interest in expanding transit services has increased over the years.
 Metro has been committed to growing their agency and providing high quality services to Omaha passengers, having undergone periods of transformation and rebranding that have successfully improved service quality and passenger experience.
-Currently, Metro is developing a rapid transit service (ORBT), one of the most competitive transit investments in the region, that will improve services, sustainability, and passenger experience through innovative technology and roadway upgrades including new raised-platform stations, transit signal priority, and segments of designated bus lanes.
-ORBT is expected to start serving Omaha transit customers as early as this upcoming fall and will vastly improve efficiency and increase service capabilities by connecting passengers along the spine of Metro’s system to hospitality, retail, recreation, employment, and more.
-The new fleet will consist of 60-foot articulated buses powered by compressed natural gas and equipped with improved passenger amenities such as on-board Wi-Fi.
+Metro recently launched its first rapid transit service line (ORBT), one of the most competitive transit investments in the region, that will improve services, sustainability, and passenger experience through innovative technology and roadway upgrades including new raised-platform stations, transit signal priority, and segments of designated bus lanes.
+ORBT will vastly improve efficiency and increase service capabilities by connecting passengers along the spine of Metro’s system to hospitality, retail, recreation, employment, and more.
+The new fleet consists of 60-foot articulated buses powered by compressed natural gas and equipped with improved passenger amenities such as on-board Wi-Fi.

-Metro is a service-oriented agency dedicated to connecting the community through quality transit services to the people and places that matter most.
+Metro is a service-oriented agency dedicated to connecting people, places and opportunities through quality transit services.
 Current transit development projects are expected to bring Omaha to the forefront of the transit industry in the Midwest region and improve services to the growing Omaha community, bringing business development and increasing connection across the city while streamlining service and innovating passenger experience, sustainability, and transit design.
 Specific initiatives include:

 Metro recently undertook “Project Phoenix”, a strategic initiative aimed at making Metro a great place to work by creating a stronger culture and improving the way that employees work together.
 Building a stronger internal culture will allow Metro to more effectively respond to operational demands, which will allow Metro to expand and provide better customer service to the Community.